SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/03-OSGtour.md

    * You will know how to use the HAS_CVMFS_oasis_opensciencegrid_org job steering requirement.

 Tutorial 'R' is set up.
 To begin:
-     cd ~/osg-R
+     cd tutorial-R
 ~~~

-The "tutorial R" command creates a directory "osg-R" containing the neccessary script and input files.
+The "tutorial R" command creates a directory "tutorial-R" containing the neccessary script and input files.

 ~~~
 mciP.R      # The example R script file